Water Chemistry Water Chemistry — Can Pool Chlorine Damage Eyes? Safety Tips & Prevention

 Breaking Down Chloramines

 If testing reveals chloramine buildup (combined chlorine), you'll need to shock the pool.
-This process, sometimes called breakpoint chlorination, destroys chloramines and often eliminates eye irritation completely.
-The amount needed depends on your combined chlorine reading - typically you'll need to add approximately 10 times the combined chlorine level in shock (verify specific requirements for your pool size and chemicals).
+This process, sometimes called SLAM, destroys chloramines and often eliminates eye irritation completely.
+The amount needed depends on your combined chlorine reading - typically you'll need to raise the free chlorine to the shock level for your CYA (about 40% of CYA) and hold it until combined chlorine is below 0.5 ppm.
+Use our all-in-one pool calculator to determine the correct shock level for your pool.

 When to Seek Professional Help